Ashtead starts share buyback, lifts full-year forecast

-(Reuters) - British industrial equipment hire group Ashtead Group Plc launched a share buyback programme of up to 1 billion pounds as it lifted its forecast for annual results due to hurricane clear-up activity in the United States.
+Dec 12 (Reuters) - British industrial equipment hire group Ashtead Group Plc launched a share buyback programme and hiked its annual results forecast, helped by hurricane clear-up activity in the United States.

-The company, which hires out diggers and tools on short-term contracts, also announced that its chairman, Chris Cole, would retire next year after serving in the position for almost 10 years.

-Ashtead is starting a share buyback programme of at least 500 million pounds and up to 1 billion over the next 18 months, it said on Tuesday.
+Ashtead said on Tuesday it is starting a share buyback programme of at least 500 million pounds ($667.20 million) and up to 1 billion over the next 18 months.

-Ashtead, whose Sunbelt U.S. business accounted for nearly 85 percent of first-half revenue, said the clean-up and rebuilding needed after hurricanes Harvey, Irma and Maria resulted in incremental rental revenue of $40 million to $45 million.

-The FTSE 100 company, which has benefited from strong growth in its main North American market and a weaker British pound, raised its interim dividend by 16 percent to 5.5 pence per share.

 Underlying rental revenue rose 22.8 percent to 1.77 billion pounds.